Advertisement

 Closed

-The Emergency Housing Assistance Program II (EHAP II) is currently closed or unavailable.
+The Emergency Housing Assistance Program II (EHAP II) is currently unavailable.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.